-It’s creamy with high coverage that does not look heavy and doesn’t make my under eye area look drier than it is.
-It works well with pretty much any foundation and doesn’t cake up either which is a plus for me.
+It’s creamy with high coverage that does not look heavy and doesn’t make my under-eye area look drier than it is.

 Another concealer by Catrice that I have used in past and liked for covering spots and redness is their Camouflage Cream.
-This is supposedly like the Studio Fix concealer from MAC, however as I have never tried that I can’t say if they are really alike.
+This is supposedly like the Studio Fix concealer from MAC.
+I have never tried that I can’t say if they are similar.

 This can also be purchased from Sam McCauley’s Pharmacy.

-That rounds up this post, thank you so much for reading, I hope you enjoyed this post and find it helpful.
+That rounds up this post, thank you for reading, I hope you enjoyed this post and found it helpful.